CCBDA-UPC/Assignments-2025/Lab08.md

 We are going to use the **AWS CLI** to deploy the **Lambda function** and build the **API Gateway**.
 Open a terminal and set more shell variables to the corresponding value.
 Then we will create a string containing the environment values to be passed along to the Lambda function.

+> [!caution]
+> Please note that <YOUR-AWS-ACCOUNT-ID> is used and you need to replace it by YOUR AWS ACCOUNT ID both int ACCOUNT_ID and ROLE.

 ```bash
 _$ ACCOUNT_ID=<YOUR-AWS-ACCOUNT-ID>
 _$ ROLE=arn:aws:iam::<YOUR-AWS-ACCOUNT-ID>:role/LabRole